 Nothing screams cottagecore quite like Good Morning Baguio CottageHouse.
 Popping with personality, this Airbnb is intimately decorated with flowers, pastels, and rustic fittings.
 But beyond its aesthetic, the cottage house is known for its welcoming atmosphere, with its superhost even providing guests with unlimited freshly-brewed coffee.

 Good Morning Baguio CottageHouse sits minutes away from Burnham Park and Session Road.
-The host recommends its guests to enjoy their stay after horseback riding at Wright Park and strawberry picking at the La Trinidad Strawberry Farm.
+The host recommends its guests enjoy their stay after horseback riding at Wright Park and strawberry picking at the La Trinidad Strawberry Farm.
+Book this Airbnb here.

 12. This luxury unit with endless amenities